cljacoby/aws-notes/readme.md

 | U-6b1 | Bare Metal | Bare metal applications that eliminate virtualization overhead |

 * Note that the numbers like `F1` can change, as they indicate generation
+* Memorizing EC2 instnace type isnt neccessary for Solutions Architect Associate, but is for higher level course

 ## EC2 Overview Summary
 * Amazon Elastic Cloud Compute (EC2) is a web service that provides resizable compute capacity in the cloud